vhenriquebm/vhenriquebm/README.md

 ##

-- 📱 Swift for IOS development
+- 📱 Swift for IOS development 
-- 🌐 HTML, CSS and JavaScript
+- 📱 Kotlin and Java for Android development 🤖

 #
 <div align="center">